open-amt-cloud-toolkit/docs/docs/Tutorials/uitoolkit.md

 4. Save and close the file.

-5. If the React app is still open in the browser and hasn't updated, refresh the page.
-If not already open, open Chrome and navigate to the given URLs from your successful output.
-By default it is `https://localhost:3001` if MPS is running on Port 3000 already.
+5. If the React app hasn't updated automatically, refresh the page.

-You are now able to remotely control your Intel® AMT device.
-Other controls such as device audit logs or profiles for RPS have example code below to test with.
+You are now able to remotely control your Intel® AMT device using Keyboard, Video, Mouse control.

 You will see the errors in the following scenarios: